 Human Grief During the Covid-19 pandemic, humans have had to confront one of the most profound circumstances of human grief.
-The grave sickness, then lonely death of many of our elderly in locked-down nursing homes or in isolation in intensive care units in hospitals has meant that many of the relatives and friends have not … Continue reading Covid Grief – Climate Grief?
+The grave sickness, then lonely death of many of our citizens in locked-down nursing homes, public places, alone at home or in isolation in intensive care units in hospitals have meant that the relatives and … Continue reading Covid Grief – Climate Grief?

 Extract from Earth Emotions: From what I have outlined above, human identity for all; males, females and LBGI+, has become a place of dangerous contradictions, with globalization destroying the planet while locking people into psychic instability, toxic jobs, structural unemployment, under-employment, addictive consumption and deep inequality.
 Control and influence over our emotions in such … Continue reading Emergent Sumbioregional Identity